Chronic Myeloid Leukemia – Causes, Symptoms, Treatment

 Approximately half of the patients with CML are asymptomatic and are diagnosed on routine complete blood count.
 Most patients are in the chronic phase of CML.
 CML, in the chronic phase, most often presents with symptoms related to anemia and splenomegaly.
 Symptomatic anemia includes symptoms such as fatigue and malaise.
 Splenomegaly may cause a mass effect resulting in early satiety, left upper quadrant fullness, or pain.
 CML may also cause thrombocytopenia or platelet dysfunction resulting in bleeding, thrombocytosis resulting in thrombosis or priapism, basophilia resulting in histamine release and upper gastrointestinal ulcers.
 As CML progresses into the accelerated phase or blast phase, symptoms such as a headache, bone pain, fever, joint pain, bleeding, infections, and lymphadenopathy become more common.

-You Might Also Like What are Brain and Spinal Cord Tumors? - Symptoms, Treatment
+You Might Also Like Plasma Cell Myeloma - Causes, Symptoms, Treatment

 The physical exam should include an assessment of the spleen size by palpation, measured in centimeters below the costal margin.
 Splenomegaly is the most common physical exam finding in patients suffering from CML.
 In more than half of the patients, the spleen size extends beyond 5 cm below the left costal margin at the time of diagnosis.
 Avery large spleen is usually a herald sign of the transformation into an acute blast crisis from the disease.
 Hepatomegaly may also be found as it is a part of the extramedullary hematopoiesis occurring in the spleen.
 Physical exam findings may also include the signs of hyperviscosity.
 On fundoscopy, the retina may reveal papilledema, venous obstruction, and hemorrhages.